-The authors noted that gathering more reliable data will require further randomized controlled trials.
+The authors noted that gathering more reliable data will require

 Another study from the same year showed a very strong tendency to smoke in people recovering from opioid use disorder.
 Between 84 and 98 percent of participants smoked tobacco during addiction treatment for opioids.